Neutron capture therapy of cancer: Clinical studies in Sweden

-Clinical Studies of BNCT for extracranial tumors
+Clinical studies of BNCT for extracranial tumors

 Head and neck cancers

 The single most important clinical advance over the past 15 years has been the application of BNCT to treat patients with recurrent tumors of the head and neck region who had failed all other therapy.
-These studies were first initiated by Kato et al. in Japan. and subsequently followed by several other Japanese groups and by Kankaanranta, Joensuu, Auterinen, Koivunoro and their co-workers in Finland.
+These studies were first initiated by Kato et al. in Japan. and subsequently followed by several other Japanese groups and by Kankaanranta, Joensuu, Auterinen, Koivunoro, and their co-workers in Finland.
 All of these studies employed BPA as the boron delivery agent, usually alone but occasionally in combination with BSH.
 A very heterogeneous group of patients with a variety of histopathologic types of tumors have been treated, the largest number of which had recurrent squamous cell carcinomas.
 Kato et al. have reported on a series of 26 patients with far-advanced cancer for whom there were no further treatment options.
-Either BPA + BSH or BPA alone were administered by a 1 or 2 h i.v. infusion, and this was followed by BNCT using an epithermal beam.
+Either BPA + BSH or BPA alone were administered by a 1- or 2-hour i.v. infusion, and this was followed by BNCT using an epithermal beam.
 In this series, there were complete regressions in 12 cases, 10 partial regressions, and progression in 3 cases.
 The MST was 13.6 months, and the 6-year survival was 24%.
-Significant treatment related complications ("adverse" events) included transient mucositis, alopecia and, rarely, brain necrosis and osteomyelitis.
+Significant treatment related complications ("adverse" events) included transient mucositis, alopecia, and, rarely, brain necrosis and osteomyelitis.

 Kankaanranta et al. have reported their results in a prospective Phase I/II study of 30 patients with inoperable, locally recurrent squamous cell carcinomas of the head and neck region.
 Patients received either two or, in a few instances, one BNCT treatment using BPA (400 mg/kg), administered i.v. over 2 hours, followed by neutron irradiation.
 Of 29 evaluated patients, there were 13 complete and 9 partial remissions, with an overall response rate of 76%.
 The most common adverse event was oral mucositis, oral pain, and fatigue.
 Based on the clinical results, it was concluded that BNCT was effective for the treatment of inoperable, previously irradiated patients with head and neck cancer.
 Some responses were durable but progression was common, usually at the site of the previously recurrent tumor.
 As previously indicated in the section on neutron sources, all clinical studies have ended in Finland, for variety of reasons including economic difficulties of the two companies directly involved, VTT and Boneca.
 However, clinical studies using an accelerator neutron source designed and fabricated by Neutron Therapeutics and installed at the Helsinki University Hospital should be fully functional by 2022.
 Finally, a group in Taiwan, led by Ling-Wei Wang and his co-workers at the Taipei Veterans General Hospital, have treated 17 patients with locally recurrent head and neck cancers at the Tsing Hua Open-pool Reactor (THOR) of the National Tsing Hua University.
-Two-year overall survival was 47% and two-year loco-regional control was 28%.
+Two-year overall survival was 47%, and two-year loco-regional control was 28%.
 Further studies are in progress to further optimize their treatment regimen.